mitre/caldera/README.md

 python server.py --insecure
 ```

+> Remember, you need to use Python 3, so your command may actually be python3 server.py --insecure

 Once started, you should log into http://localhost:8888 using the credentials red/admin.
 Then go into Plugins -> Training and complete the capture-the-flag style training course to learn how to use the framework.

 ## Video tutorial